Channeling quantum criticality

-\emph{Discussion--} In this work we have established a notion of RG flow and transitions between quantum channels acting on a critical wavefunction.
+\emph{Discussion--} In this work we have established a notion of RG flow between quantum channels acting on a critical wavefunction, and we have demonstrated its consequences on the entanglement structure of the resulting mixed states.
 We have shown that a $g$-function gives the volume-independent part of the Renyi entropy at the RG fixed points and established its monotonicity under the RG flow.
-We have demonstrated the RG flow between quantum channels using the example of the transverse field Ising model and dephasing noise, although generalization to other noise models, such as depolarizing noise, is straightforward and also yields interesting phenomena (see appendix for details).
+We have illustrated all this in the example of the transverse field Ising model under dephasing noise, although generalization to other noise models such as depolarizing noise is straightforward and also yields interesting phenomena (see \cite{supp} for details).

 Our notion of RG flow can be naturally applied to measurement-induced quantities of a critical wavefunction, such as those considered in Refs. \cite{Lin_2022_probing,Garratt_2022_measurements}.
-Another future direction is to classify the conformal boundary conditions for the fixed-point quantum channels in the CFT and take the replica limit.
-It is not yet known how this could be done for a generic CFT.
-Even within minimal models only a few examples have been addressed \cite{Quella_2007}.
+Another direction is to classify the conformal boundary conditions for the fixed-point quantum channels in the CFT and take the replica limit, along the lines of \cite{Quella_2007}.
 Regarding the holographic correspondence between a CFT on the boundary of a spacetime and a gravitational theory in the bulk, it would be interesting to explore the holographic dual of quantum channels acting on the boundary; many recent works have considered coupling the boundary CFT to a bath, and perhaps our formalism could be related to replica wormholes \cite{holo1, holo2, holo3}.
 In another direction, while this work only considered one layer of local quantum channels, it may also be interesting to explore the entanglement dynamics of random local channels \cite{Li2022Entanglement} on quantum critical (and other long-range entangled) states.
-Finally, we comment that experimental observation of our main results involving Renyi entropy and entanglement negativity can be achieved on quantum computers and simulators using recent techniques of shadow tomography \cite{Huang_2020_predicting,Elben_2020_mixed}.